Open topic with navigation

 event += method_name

-The name of an event, or an object reference to a field that is of the type Synnet.DotNetEvent or inherited from Synnet.DotNetEvent.
+The name of an event or (in traditional Synergy only) an object reference to a field that is of the type Synergex.SYNNET.DotNetEvent or inherited from Synergex.SYNNET.DotNetEvent.

 The ADDHANDLER statement registers an event handler to an accessible event from an instantiated .NET class.
 In traditional Synergy, ADDHANDLER can only be used with code generated by the gennet40 utility.